iwanders/battleground_construct/battleground_viewer/README.md

 Opening this should by default open the scenario `playground`, this is a dummy scenario that is mainly used during development.

+### Recordings
 Recordings can be loaded by adding the `url` parameter like so:
 [http://localhost:8000/viewer.html?url=recording.bin](http://localhost:8000/viewer.html?url=recording.bin)
 , this would try to load recording accessed through `http://localhost:8000/recording.bin`, `url=foo/recording.bin` would access `http://localhost:8000/foo/recording.bin`, so a relative path from the host.

-The viewer only gets created when the entire recording has been downloaded, so it may look like it is stuck, but it is just downloading the file before starting the viewer.
+The viewer only gets created when the entire recording has been downloaded, a progress indicator shows the download progress of the recording.

+### Other scenarios
+Scenario's can be accessed with the `scenario` parameter;
+- [http://localhost:8000/viewer.html?scenario=unit_lineup](http://localhost:8000/viewer.html?scenario=unit_lineup) to view the unit lineup.
+- [http://localhost:8000/viewer.html?scenario=match_2v2](http://localhost:8000/viewer.html?scenario=match_2v2) Demo 2v2 match with builtin controllers.
+- [http://localhost:8000/viewer.html?scenario=match_3v3](http://localhost:8000/viewer.html?scenario=match_3v3) Demo 3v3 match with builtin controllers.